frostrubin/frostrubin.github.io/wiki/_posts/2014-01-01-Pixelbook-Linux-Setup.md

 - Start the Chromebook
 - You should see a screen that says "OS verification is OFF" and approximately 30 seconds later (or use CTRL + D to speed up) the boot will continue.
 - Wait for the Welcome or Login screen to load.
 Ignore any link for "Enable debugging features".
+- Get to a command prompt.
+Details:
+- One way to get the login prompt is through something called VT-2, or “virtual terminal 2”.
+You can get to VT-2 by pressing:
+CTRL + ALT + XXX where the XXX key is the key in the F2 position which may be the refresh key or another key.
+Once you have the login prompt, you should see a set of instructions telling you about command-line access.
+By default, you can login as the chronos user with no password.
+This includes the ability to do password-less sudo.
+The instructions on the screen will tell you how you can set a password.
+They also tell you how to disable screen dimming.
+In order to get back to the browser press:
+CTRL + ALT + YYY where the YYY key is the left-arrow key just above the number 1 on your keyboard.
+NOTE: The top-rows of the keyboard on a Chrome OS device are actually treated by Linux as the keys F1 through F10.
+Thus, the refresh key is actually F2 and the back key is actually F1.
+NOTE: Kernel messages show up on VT-8.

-- Press Ctrl + Alt + Refresh/F3 to enter a command shell.
+- Press Ctrl + Alt + Refresh to enter a command shell.
 If pressing this key combination has no effect, try rebooting the Pixelbook once more.
-- These are classical Linux Virtual Terminals, VT1 to VT11
 - Enter 'chronos' as the user with a blank password
+- Follow the on-screen instructions to set a password!
+Since your device will be permanently in developer mode, this is important!
 - Enable USB booting by running sudo crossystem dev_boot_usb=1
 - Enable Legacy Boot mode by running sudo crossystem dev_boot_legacy=1
 - (Optional) Default to USB booting by running sudo crossystem dev_default_boot=usb (Not recommended because booting default from usb is insecure)
 - Plug the USB drive with the Linux Installer into the Pixelbook.
 Avoid using a USB hub.
 - Reboot by typing sudo reboot
 - On the "OS verification is OFF" screen press Ctrl+U to bypass the timeout and boot from USB immediately.